timtim03/jekyll-example/index.md

     overlay_filter: rgba(79, 99, 82, 0.5)
 ---

-# This is my homepage
+# This is Tim's Home Page.
+I hope you enjoy it.